 Noble Energy prizes petroleum and has the reserves to prove it.
 Noble looks for oil and natural gas and produces and markets them in the US and internationally.
 US operations are focused on the Denver-Julesberg Basin and Marcellus Shale, and the Gulf of Mexico.
 The company's international operations include onshore and offshore activities in the Asia/Pacific region, the Middle East, the Mediterranean, West Africa, and the North Sea.
-In 2015 Noble reported proved reserves of about 1.4 billion barrels of oil equivalent.
+In Noble reports proved reserves of about 1.4 billion barrels of oil equivalent.
 The company markets natural gas, NGLs, and oil.
+In 2017 Noble Energy bought Clayton Williams Energy for $2.7 billion.

 Noble's five core areas are the Denver-Julesberg (DJ) Basin (onshore US); the Marcellus Shale (onshore US); the deepwater Gulf of Mexico (offshore US); offshore West Africa; and offshore Eastern Mediterranean.
 Outside of the US it has offices in Cameroon, China, Cyprus, Equatorial Guinea, Israel, Nicaragua, and the UK.

 Sales and Marketing